 While the third-generation Dot is available in three colors (charcoal, heather gray and sandstone white), its new design means that you can no longer use many of the third-party skins, cases and accessories that were made for the second-generation Dot.

 Like with the older Dot, you can connect the third-generation device to an external speaker via the 3.5mm audio jack, or you can play music through the Dot via its Bluetooth connection.
 One other minor improvement is that the third-generation Echo Dot supports 802.11ac Wi-Fi, while the second-generation supported only 802.11n.
+Here's how to set up the Amazon Echo Dot.

 At 1.1 inches, the speaker in the third-generation Dot is a full half-inch larger than its predecessor, and the extra size shows.
 Playing songs on the second-gen Dot was a torturous experience, like listening to music on a third-rate transistor radio.